trxtraining/bcms_s3/README.markdown

 * Option to change caching to suit heroku and/or use 'www' as the prefix for the non-cms site.

 ## Using S3 for file storage

+Adding this gem to your project will automatically configure the CMS to use AWS for storage.
+If you want to add the gem, but keep using the existing filesystem, configure the following in your config/application.rb.

+    config.cms.attachments.storage = :filesystem	# This gems sets this value to :s3 when required.

-To enable S3 file storage set Cms::S3.enabled in config/initializers/browsercms.rb (create this if it does not exist) to true.
-Ensure that you as provide a s3.yml file that contains your credentials and bucket.
-This should be in the following format
+Create a config/s3.yml file that contains your credentials and bucket.
+This should be in the following format:

     access_key_id: your AWS access key
     secret_access_key: your AWS secret access key